originjs/origin.js/packages/cli/oriTemplate/src/components/README.md

 ## Components
-Vue components in this dir will be auto-registered.
-You can use your components with no imports.
-Components that start with `lazy` can be loaded lazily.
+Components will be auto-registered, whose name started with `lazy` will be loaded lazily, and you can use them with no imports.